kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

 - SUMMARY
   - Human readable summary
     - What does it contain?
-    - This is a free form description with links to make easier for a human to understand what the data set is about
+    - This is a free form description with links to make it easier for a human to understand what the data set is about
   - E.g., "The U.S. Energy Information Administration (EIA) collects, analyzes, and disseminates independent and impartial energy information to promote